devchat-ai/devchat-vscode/README.md

 If you have any suggestions or issues, please feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/covespace/devchat-vscode.git).

+## Automated Publishing Process

+Check out our [Automated Publishing Process](./docs/publish.md) for a detailed walkthrough of how we manage the automated release of new versions for the DevChat VSCode Extension.

 ## License

 *Specify the license here*